Applying for a court hearing - rental disputes

 - Application for disposal of bond money (Form 6) is used for bond disputes where the amount in dispute is not more than the amount held in the bond account, and the bond has not been paid out.

-- Court application (Form 12) is used for general disputes (such as unpaid rent, damage to property) or a dispute where the amount being sought is greater than the bond.
+- Court application (Form 12) is used for general disputes (such as unpaid rent, damage to property), a dispute where the amount being sought is greater than the bond, or circumstances arising from family and domestic violence.
+If you are in a family violence situation, helpful notes have been developed on how to complete the Form 12.

-The lessor is entitled to be represented by a property manager.
-Both tenants and lessors are entitled to be represented by a person employed or engaged by a not-for-profit organisation who must lodge with the Magistrates Court Form 24: Authorisation for an agent to present a party’s case.
-You will need to attach this form to the Form 6 or Form 12 before you submit it to the Magistrates Court.
+Both tenants and lessors are entitled to be represented by a property manager or a person employed or engaged by a not-for-profit organisation.
+You must complete Form 24: Authorisation for an agent to present a party’s case available under the Residential tenancies forms list on the Magistrate Court's website.
+Attach the Form 24 to the Form 6 or Form 12 and submit them together to the Magistrates Court.

 Hearings are relatively informal so it is possible for a tenant or lessor to represent themselves.
 Even if you are represented by a property manager, you should attend the hearing if you can.
 If this is not possible, discuss the issue with the court staff before you lodge the court forms.